What Is Languishing? 7 Signs To Look For + What To Do

 If you've been feeling off—but can't exactly call it depression—you could very well be languishing.
 Similar to burnout, more and more people are experiencing this phenomenon on a global scale.
 So, we asked experts what languishing really is, plus how to deal with it.
-Here's what they had to say.

 What is languishing?